Ankle Dislocation Management in the ED

 Back

+Dislocation of the upper ankle joint without fracture is described in the literature as very rare.
+In 33-50%, ankle dislocations are at least first-degree open and are associated with fracture of the tibia, fibula, or talus.[3]
 Ankle dislocations without fracture occur when significant force applied to the joint results in loss of opposition of the articular surfaces.
 Because of the large amount of force required and the inherent stability of the tibiotalar joint, dislocation of the ankle joint is rarely seen without an associated fracture.
-Certain researchers argue this is due in part to the strength of the ankle joint ligaments and the relative weakness of the bones that make up the ankle.[1]
+Researchers argue that this is due in part to the strength of the ankle joint ligaments and the relative weakness of the bones that make up the ankle.[2]

 Pathophysiology